-During the rule of khan Krum the centralization of the khan's power reached its peak.
+During the rule of knyaz Krum the centralization of the knyaz's power reached its peak.
 The Bulgars did not limit their wars only to Byzantium; they also waged wars in the west of the Balkan Peninsula, and those wars transformed from defensive to aggressive and invasive.
 During the first years of his rule, Krum had to attend to his north-west borders where at the beginning of the 9th century the political situation changed due to the expansion of the Frankish Empire in the Middle Danubian region and the repulsion of the weak remnants of the Avar Khaganate towards the east beyond the Tisa River after the decisive victory of Charlemagne over the Avars in 803.
 This last event presented an occasion for Krum to put an end to the Avar possessions.

 Bulgar warriors.
 Scene from reenactment of the battle,